pavelbrn/Bash_Scripts/squirrel_CLI/Readme.md

 1) Create a custom alias on your Linux system.
 This alias switches you into your working directory.
 Example:

 cd your/project/directory

-Initialize Squirrel if running it for the first time in that directory sq -init
+Initialize Squirrel if running it for the first time in that directory:

+sq -init

 Create an alias:

 sq -work_alias yourprojectname

 Typing yourprojectname in the command line from anywhere will now switch you into your working directory.